-The Crown Jewels includes a 530.2 carat diamond; security is tight around it as you can imagine!
+The Crown Jewels include a 530.2-carat diamond; security is tight around it as you can imagine!

 The crown jewels collection also includes 23,578 gems.

-Visitors can also see HRH The Prince of Wales’s Investiture Coronet which is a 24 carat gold crown with the 4 Crosses Patées and the 4 fleur-de-Lys.
+Visitors can also see HRH The Prince of Wales’s Investiture Coronet, which is a 24-carat gold crown with the 4 Crosses Patées and the four fleur-de-Lys.